 Only use a solid platform pallet.
 If a solid platform pallet is not available, place a piece of $\frac{3}{4}$ " plywood on top of a pallet.
 Using a forklift, with the forks inserted in the forklift cups, place machine on pallet.
 Use properly rated ratchet straps to secure machine to pallet.

 JOBSITE MOVEMENT

 Taping Wheels

-Taping the wheels with a wide masking tape helps prevent dirtying and damaging the floors during move-in and move-out.
+Taping the wheels with a wide masking tape helps to prevent dirtying or damaging the floors during move-in and move-out.

 Transport Wheels